murafalizade/w3school-clone/README.md

 # w3school-clone
-# This is a w3scool website cole
+# This is a w3scool website clone